tvrfan/EEC-IV-disassembler/README.md

 Edit sad.ini for your setup.

-If sad.ini is not in same directory as SADvvv  then use command  SADvvv -c 'path'   where path is location of sad.ini.
+If sad.ini is not in same directory as SADvvv  then use command  SAD -c 'path'   where path is location of sad.ini.

 If no sad.ini present, then everything must be in same directory as SAD